-Michigan family has built incredibly strong business by creating lasting relationships with customers.
+Michigan family builds strong business by creating lasting relationships

 Experience isn’t a problem at Gentile’s Collision in Shelby Township, Mich.

 “We are four generations strong,” said Mark Gentile Jr., whose family has owned the business for nearly eight decades.

 “We have three technicians who have been with us more than 30 years, five over 20 years, and three over 15 years.”

 The original business, Gentile’s Service, was started in 1941.
 It was located in Hamtramck, a suburb of Detroit.
 It was a full-service mechanical shop that offered towing and glass replacement.
 Body and paint services were soon added.
 Mark Sr.’s dad purchased their current location in Shelby Township, Mich., in 1979.
 This location specializes in body and paint services.
 The original location was sold in 1985.

 Currently, Gentile’s Collision has 21 employees, does up to 40 repairs each week and enjoys $4.2 million in annual sales.

 One reason the 15,000-square-foot, 77-year-old business continues to succeed is customers are always seeing familiar faces at the shop – and they like what they see.